Minres/SystemC-Quickstart/README.md

 ```
 git clone https://github.com/Minres/SystemC-Quickstart.git
 ```
-Now install needed packages (SystemC and SCV library), build the project and run it:
+Build the project (it will download the needed libraries) and run it:
 ```
 cd SystemC-Quickstart
 mkdir build
 cd build
-conan install .. --build=missing
 cmake ..
-cmake --build .
 bin/TransactionExample
 ```
 Et voila you completed your first SystemC simulation even with transaction recording!